aabbtree77/esp32-vpn/README.md

 One can run the MQTT broker on a router, e.g. with [OpenWrt Linux](https://cgomesu.com/blog/Mesh-networking-openwrt-batman/): [1](https://www.onetransistor.eu/2019/05/run-local-mqtt-broker-on-openwrt-router.html), [2](https://esp8266.ru/esp8266-openwrt-mosquitto-mqttwarn-thingspeak-email-android-ios-twitter-cloudmqtt/) or [RutOS](https://teltonika-networks.com/lt/resursai/webinarai/rutos-an-extensive-introduction), but these router OSes (6-8MB .bin image size) are too limiting.

 In order to establish remote PC connections, I have tested [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 Both of them are FOSS (written in Go) based on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).
-This stack provides [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) without an external 3rd party service or static IP.
+This stack provides [NAT](https://discuss.libp2p.io/t/how-nat-traversal-and-hole-punching-work-in-ipfs/1422) [traversal](https://github.com/ipfs/camp/blob/master/DEEP_DIVES/40-better-nat-traversal-so-that-relay-servers-are-a-last-not-first-resort.md) without external 3rd party or static IP.
 It is very useful for the ability to ssh into any remote computer!

 Do these tools always work though, are they equally good?
 EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25).